girke-lab/signatureSearch/README.md

 have been developed and implemented in this package to efficiently interpret GESS results.
 The latter are usually composed of lists of perturbagens (_e.g._ drugs) ranked by the similarity metric of the corresponding GESS method.
-Finally, network resconstruction functionalities are integrated for visualizing the final results, _e.g._ in form of drug-target networks.
+Finally, network reconstruction functionalities are integrated for visualizing the final results, _e.g._ in form of drug-target networks.
 For each GESS and FEA step, several alternative methods have been implemented in _signatureSearch_ to allow users to choose the best possible workflow configuration for their